My Main Page with Links to My Other Book Reviews

 Dumbth! by Steve Allen

-This is among the most thoughtful things to come out of Hollywood.
-That doesn’t make it any better.
-This is a bunch of middle-of-the-road banalities and platitudes that won't help much other than the self-esteem of anyone who thinks this makes them better.
+This work is among the most thoughtful things to come out of Hollywood.
+That doesn’t make it any better, a bunch of banalities and platitudes.
 Dumpth!

 Teaching Reasoning Skills in Schools and Homes: A Gamebook of Methods —Phyllis F. Goodman and David S. Goodman